ktdreyer/txkoji/README.rst

 TODO:
 =====
 * More KojiException subclasses for other possible XML-RPC faults?
-* Implement authentication (low priority).
-As `MikeM noted
+* Implement krbV and SSL client authentication (low priority).
+* `MikeM noted
   <https://lists.fedorahosted.org/archives/list/koji-devel@lists.fedorahosted.org/message/ICFTEETD5MZMDY4S5FWFTO5LPKIAQIVW/>`_,
   the callnum parameter will need special handling.
-(Maybe use Twisted's ``DeferredLock`` to ensure we only have one auth'd RPC in flight at a time?)
+We might need Twisted's ``DeferredLock`` to ensure we only have one auth'd RPC in flight at a time.
+  It's not really clear to me if we can actually hit a callnum error here.
+More integration testing needed for this.

 Packages that use this package
 ==============================